 The Company's investments are classified as available for sale and stated at fair value under the terms of Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
-Accordingly, any unrealized gains and losses, net of taxes, are reported in the Consolidated Balance Sheets in "Accumulated other comprehensive losses" until realized.
-The cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity and such adjustments are reported in the Consolidated Statements of Income in "Interest income."
+Accordingly, any unrealized gains and losses, net of taxes, are recorded as a separate component of stockholders' equity until realized.
+The cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity and such adjustments are included in interest income.
 The cost of debt securities sold is based on the specific identification method and the cost of equity securities sold is based on the average cost method.
 Realized gains or losses and declines in value, if any, judged to be other than temporary are reported in the Consolidated Statements of Income in "Other income (expense)."